nilsherzig/helix-markdown-preview/README.md

 - rendering using the gin web server library and web sockets
 - mermaid diagrams
 - code highlight
+- GitHub markdown support
-- GitHub theme
+- GitHub markdown theme

-## Not working right now:
+## Things I would like to change / implement

+- Automatically start when helix opens a markdown file
 - recursive folder monitoring
   - [ ] implement my own and add a file watcher for every `*.md` file
 - scroll to last edited position
-  - I don't know how to solve this, since I have no way to get the current cursor position
+- I don't know how to implement this since I don't know the current cursor position in helix.
+Also, since more than one place in the document can be changed since the last save, I can't just scroll to the difference between the two versions  -